Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 Since roman shades typically fit inside a window casing, 95% of the time, they need to be custom ordered.
 That means time and money, lots of money!

-But lucky for you, I have a way to make a Roman shade that is super easy to make, easy to customize and easy on your budget.
+But lucky for you, I have a way to make your own Roman shades that is super easy to make, easy to customize and easy on your budget.
+(No wonder they are called relaxed Roman shades)

 How easy you ask?
 Only hands-sewing skills required — like first-time-ever-sewing skills!